 “… a fascinating artistic presence … hard to imagine that Biber himself would ever have done it better.”Frankfurter Neue Presse

-Sophie Wedell divides her time between solo, chamber music and orchestral playing as a permanent member of the Orchestra of the 18th Century and is currently preparing her CD debut of 18th Century cantatas with solo violin, to be released in the spring of 2021.
+Sophie Wedell specializes both in historical as well as modern violin and divides her time between solo, chamber music and orchestral playing as a permanent member of the Orchestra of the 18th Century.

 Her curiosity has lead her to perform music ranging from the Baroque period to contemporary repertoire in renowned festivals and venues across Europe, such as the Innsbrucker Festwochen der Alten Musik, Resonanzen Festival Vienna, Heidelberger Frühling and ECLAT Festival.